 Shaun Maloney speaks on Martin Boyle Hibs situation but remains tight-lipped on Demetri Mitchell link

+Martin Boyle: Hibs boss Shaun Maloney expects movement soon but remains tight-lipped on Demetri Mitchell link

 Shaun Maloney expects there to be movement on Martin Boyle’s situation “in the next 24-48 hours”, with the Hibs winger linked with a move to Saudi Arabian side Al-Faisaly.